ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > * Ingress: Up to 1 MB per second or 1000 events per second (whichever comes first).
     > * Egress: Up to 2 MB per second or 4096 events per second.

+1. Leave **Enable Auto-Inflate** unchecked.

+    Auto-Inflate automatically scales the number of Throughput Units assigned to your Standard Tier Event Hubs Namespace when your traffic exceeds the capacity of the Throughput Units assigned to it.
+You can specify a limit to which the Namespace will automatically scale.

 1. To start the validation of the data entered, click **Review + create**.

 1. Once validation has succeeded, click **Create**.